precice/precice.github.io/pages/docs/configuration/configuration-acceleration.md

 * For **serial coupling**, you can only configure primary data from coupling data which is exchanged from the `second` to the `first` participant.
 In the FSI example, the `Displacements`.
 * For **parallel coupling**, all coupling data is available as primary data.
 For numerical performance reasons, you should define at least one coupling data field of each direction (one from `second` to `first`, one from `first` to `second`).
 In the FSI example, configure `Displacements` and `Forces`.

-In the code example above, `Displacements` is primary data and `Density` is secondary data. `Forces` is not accelerated as the case uses a serial coupling scheme.
+In the code example above, `Displacements` is primary data and `Velocities` is secondary data. `Forces` is not accelerated as the case uses a serial coupling scheme.
 Changing the `serial-implicit` to a `parallel-implicit` scheme would turn `Forces` into secondary data.

 Now, we know the difference between coupling data and primary data.
 Next, we have a look on how we actually configure the type of acceleration.